Management & Organizations

 MORS 311Total Rewards & Performance Management (JR or SR either semester) p1

-MORS 230Global Management and Grand Challenges in the 21st Century (FY second semester or after)1
+MORS 222Strategic Management (FY second semester or after)1

 MORS 231Crisis Management (FY second semester or after)1